-- Specify the necessary settings in the window that appears by clicking the [] button and save the image. - To exit, click the [Close] button.
+- Specify the necessary settings in the window that appears by clicking the [ ] button and save the image. - To revert settings to those when captured, click the [] button. - To exit, click the [Close] button.

 Extracting and Saving Any Range in a Roll